harvard-edge/cs249r_book/README.md

-# MACHINE LEARNING SYSTEMS
+# INTRODUCTION TO BIOMEDICAL SIGNALS
-*Principles and Practices of Engineering Artificially Intelligent Systems*
+*Principles and Practices of biosignals*
+*Interpreting the Waves of Life*

 <p align="center">
   <img src="cover-image-transparent.png" height="400" alt="Cover Image"/>